stonerlab/Stoner-PythonCode/doc/UserGuide/cookbook.rst

     print format_error(hbar/m_e,hbar/m_u,latex=True,mode="eng")
     print format_error(hbar/m_e,hbar/m_u,latex=True,mode="eng",units="Js rads^{-1}kg^{-1})

-THe simplest form just outputs value+/- error with suitable rounding.
+The simplest form just outputs value+/- error with suitable rounding.
 Adding the *latex* keyword argument wraps the output in
 $...$ and replaces +/- with the equivalent latex math symbol.
 The *mode* argument can be *eng*,*sci* or *float*(default).
 The first uses SI prefixes in presenting the number, the second uses mantissa-exponent notation (or x10^{exponent} in latex mode).
 The third, default, option does no particular scaling.
 Finally the units keyword allows the inclusion of the units for the quantity in the string
 - particularly useful in combination with the *eng* mode.

 Other Recipies